Sword3iron/OuterAlertApp_FinalProject/README.md

 the geographical conditions, sending out distress signal to the first-responders for immediate assistance, gamification throughout interactive engagement and other reliable resources that may help users to prepares for and make quick and informed decisions during a crisis.

+1. Download the .zip folder from GitHub.
+2. Put the .zip folder and extract it in your working environment.